tcoq/jetsonnanostuff/README.md

 1. Jetson Nano
 2. Running https://github.com/dusty-nv/jetson-inference docker image
 3. Installed FTP server on Jetson Nano
-4. Any IP based camera which allows to store files videos on Jetson installed FTP
+4. Any IP based camera which allows to store video-files on Jetson installed FTP

 ## How to run

-1. Edit the variables "pathRaw" and "pathProcessed" to a accessable path from jetson-inference docker (i.g. the "data" folder is mountet to the underling host)
+1. Edit the variables "pathRaw" and "pathProcessed" to an accessable path from jetson-inference docker (i.g. the "data" folder is mounted to the underling host)
-2. Set up a cronjob (crontab -e) to copy uploaded video-files into the path behind variable "pathRaw"
+2. Set up a cronjob (crontab -e) to copy uploaded video-files to the path behind variable "pathRaw"

 Example : */1 * * * * find /path/to/ftp -name '*.mp4' -execdir mv {} /myscripts/rawvideo/ \;

 3. Move search-object.py to mounted folder from jetson-inference
 4. Start jetson-inference
-5. Inside jetson-inference docker run "python3 search-object.py"
+5. Inside jetson-inference docker run and type "python3 search-object.py"

 Enjoy